reefland/find-orphaned-rbd-images/README.md

 Removing image: 0% complete...failed.
 rbd: image has snapshots with linked clones - these must be deleted or flattened before the image can be removed.
 ```

+NOTE: RBD Images removed can be snapshots of other images.
+As you removed RBD images you may notice the snapshot count of other images lower.
+They may reach zero allowing them to be removed.
+Keep running the script and removing RBD images that have zero snapshot count.

 ---